Here are some answers to key questions you may have on the subject.

-Food allergies are now well-understood: the body comes into contact with a substance it does not recognise (or no longer recognises as safe) and activates its defence system (your immune system) in order to eliminate the intruder.
+Food allergies occur when the body comes into contact with a substance it does not recognise (or no longer recognises as safe) and activates its defence system (your immune system) in order to eliminate the intruder.
 While there are many different symptoms, you should consult with a healthcare professional such as a dietitian or paediatric allergist for guidance on how to manage it.

 In early childhood, the most common foods which are likely to trigger an allergenic reaction are:

 - Cow’s milk - Cow’s milk protein allergy is quite common, particularly in young infants, however most will grow out of it.
 Cow’s milk protein may be found in infant formula, small amounts in breast milk from the mother’s diet, and dairy foods.
 Advice from an allergist or allergy dietitian will be required if your baby is diagnosed with a cow’s milk allergy.
 It’s also important to note that an allergy to cow’s milk is different to lactose intolerance.
 You can read more on lactose intolerance here.

 - Egg - It is recommended to introduce cooked egg to a baby’s diet before 12 months of age (scrambled or hard boiled are great options!).
 If your child is diagnosed with an egg allergy they will need to avoid egg, so get ready to become an expert in food labels!
 Many food products sold in Australia are manufactured using ingredients containing eggs, which means you need to read the label and list of ingredients carefully.
 A dietitian can help teach you the best way to read the food label.
 When starting your baby on solids, always introduce cooked egg (i.e., scrambled or hard boiled are great options!)